InfiniteNex/pyWinActivate/README.md

 # Wait for the specified window to be active.
-# You can pass an exception for a popup window.
+# You can pass an exception for a popup window's title.
 If not needed leave as None or skip entirely.
 # Note: works only with a full title
 winWaitActive(windowW=Book1.xlsx - Excel, exception="potential popup window")